Nights in White Satin: Other cover versions

+In popular culture

 The work was reinterpreted as the focus of Nights in White Satin: The Trip, a dark ride at the Hard Rock Park theme park in Myrtle Beach, South Carolina, U.S.A.
 The attraction, which included 3D-black light and fibre-optic lighting effects and purpose-made films, was developed by Sally Corporation and Jon Binkowski of Hard Rock Park.
 Riders entered through a bead curtain and were provided with 3D glasses.

 The attraction operated as "The Trip" for the single 2008 season the park operated as Hard Rock Park, but was rethemed as "Monstars of Rock" with the sale and retitling of the park as Freestyle Music Park; "park officials said the experience will be similar but the presentation will be changed."
 Freestyle Music Park would cease operations after its only season as such in 2009.

 Nights in White Satin was the title of a 1987 film directed by Michael Barnard, and starring Kip Gilman and Priscilla Harris.
 The Moody Blues recording of the song was featured prominently in the soundtrack, particularly during a rooftop dance sequence.

+In late 2023, the song was featured in a commercial for Bleu de Chanel featuring actor Timothée Chalamet.
+The song also gained further attention for its use in the 2012 Tim Burton film Dark Shadows, where it features as a prominent part of the soundtrack and saw use in marketing material.